SmithWillSuffice/ohanga-pai/content/questions/4_inflation_myths.md

 People think food producers are also price gouging, but oil is the main input into food production, so not all food producers are price gouging, they are just passing through their energy usage costs to consumers.
 This is one big problem of unregulated capitalism.
-If left alone, firms pass off costs to consumers, and the poorest consumers are the ones who suffer the most. it is terribly unjust.
+If left alone, firms pass off costs to consumers, and the poorest consumers are the ones who suffer the most.
+It is terribly unjust.

 ### Also, Q is Quantity Sold